AbenezerYBekele/Recipes/README.md

 Welcome to the Recipes Repository!
 This repository is a collection of delicious recipes from various cuisines.
 Whether you're a novice cook or an experienced chef, you'll find something here to satisfy your culinary curiosity.

 ## Features
--   A diverse range of recipes: From appetizers to desserts, this repository covers a wide variety of dishes.
+-   A diverse range of recipes: this repository covers a wide variety of dishes.

 -   Step-by-step instructions: Each recipe comes with clear and concise instructions to ensure you can follow along with ease.